corndeladmin/tech-docs/src/js/index.md

   <img src="/images/javascript_logo.jpg" width="300px" />
 </p>

-Hey there!
-So, you're getting started with JavaScript?
-That's fantastic.
 JavaScript is like the Swiss Army knife of the web development world.
 It started off back in 1995, created by Brendan Eich at Netscape.
 The idea was simple: make web pages interactive.